WDT HUB

 Health services

 Clinic fees within the Hub footprint.
-Productive workforce + revenue line.
+A productive workforce and a revenue line.

 Why it compounds under pressure